rehierl/html-outliner/src/readme.md

 An implementation derived from the outline algorithm's definition.

-* this implementation can't yet be executed.
+* the main goal is to flesh out the algorithm and get rid of any remaining inconsistencies.
-* the main goal is a clear understanding of the outline algorithm.
+* this implementation can be debugged, but won't yet produce anything useful.